OpenKMIP/libkmip/docs/source/api.rst

 client library.
 Together, these components can be used to conduct secure key management operations.

-KMIP operation requests are built by the client using libkmip structures, transformed into a binary encoding using the libkmip encoding library, and then sent to the target KMIP appliance using OpenSSL BIO.
-The target KMIP appliance sends back an encoded KMIP operation response, which is decoded into libkmip structures using the libkmip decoding library.
-The resulting response structure can then be used by the parent application as needed.

 .. _client-api:

 Client API
 ----------
-The libkmip client API supports varying levels of granularity, allowing parent applications access to everything from the low-level encoded message buffer up to high-level KMIP operation functions that handle all of the message building and encoding details automatically.
+The libkmip Client API supports varying levels of granularity, allowing parent applications access to everything from the low-level encoded message buffer up to high-level KMIP operation functions that handle all of the message building and encoding details automatically.